makrai/notes/mosbach2006-stabil-finetune.md

     in the subspace spanned by `δ_1 = θ_f − θ_p` and `δ_2 = θ_s − θ_p`
     centered at the weights of the pre-trained model `θ_p`
   * more details are specified in Section 7.6 in the Appendix
-* Contour plots of the loss surfaces for RTE, MRPC, and CoLA in Fig. 7
+* Contour plots of the loss surfaces for RTE, MRPC, and CoLA in Fig 7
   * They provide additional evidence to our findings on vanishing gradients:
-  * failed fine-tuning runs converge to a “bad” valley separated from the local minimum (to which the successfully trained run converged) by a barrier (see also Fig. 13 in the Appendix)
+  * failed fine-tuning runs converge to a “bad” valley separated from the local minimum (to which the successfully trained run converged) by a barrier (see also Fig 13 in the Appendix)
   * highly similar geometry for all three datasets
   * further support for our interpretation of fine-tuning instability as a primarily optimization issue